Canadian Advance Commercial Information (ACI) eManifest Resource Center

 This resource center includes information regarding the ACI eManifest program for shipments into and out of Canada.
 We encourage you to bookmark this page and to check back often for updated information regarding the program.

-What is ACI eManifest?
+What is ACI eManifest in Shipping?

 ACI eManifest is a mandatory CBSA (Canada Border Services Agency) security protocol designed to provide advanced notice and data on the commodities and parties involved in the movement of freight.